Sharpness of Minima in Deep Matrix Factorization: Experiments

-To measure the distance between the convergence point and the minimizer, we plot the normalized $\ell^2$-norm of $\bm{w}_k-\bm{w}^*$ at each iteration.
-Furthermore, as shown in Fig. \ref{fig1:first}, Figs. \ref{fig2:first}, \ref{fig3:first} and Figs. \ref{fig2:second}, \ref{fig3:second}, if $\eta > 2/\lambda_{\max}$, where $\lambda_{\max} := \lambda_{\max}(\nabla^2 \mathcal{L}(\bm{w}^*))$, GD always escapes from the minimum, regardless of how close it is initialized to that point.
-On the other hand, if $\eta = 2/\lambda_{\max}$ then GD converges as shown in Figs. \ref{figure:contourmap}-\ref{figure:deepoverparameterized}.
-A catapult in the training error indicates GD’s escape from the basin of a minimum, after which it eventually converges to another minimum as observed by \citet{Wustab}.
-For additional experiments, see Appendix \ref{additionalexperiments}.
+To measure the distance between the convergence point and the minimizer, we plot the normalized $\ell^2$-norm of $\mathbf{w}_k-\mathbf{w}^*$ at each iteration as shown in Fig. \ref{figure:twolayers}.
+Furthermore, if $\eta > 2/\lambda_{\max}$, where $\lambda_{\max} := \lambda_{\max}(\nabla^2 \mathcal{L}(\mathbf{w}^*))$, GD always escapes from the minimum as shown in Fig. \ref{figure:twolayers} and Fig. \ref{figure:contourmap}.
+On the other hand, as shown in Fig. \ref{figure:contourmap}, if $\eta \leq 2/\lambda_{\max}$, then GD converges.
+A catapult in the training error shown in Fig. \ref{figure:twolayers} indicates GD’s escape from the basin of a minimum, after which it eventually converges to another minimum unless the step size is very large \citep{marion2024deep}.
+To the best of our knowledge, this is the first empirical characterization of an escape phenomenon during gradient-based training near a minimizer of a deep matrix factorization problem.
+For the methodology used to generate contour maps of the loss landscape near a minimum, see Appendix~\ref{visualization}, and for additional experiments, see Appendix \ref{additionalexperiments}.

-We choose the perturbation direction for the initial point to be the eigenvector of $\nabla^2 \mathcal{L}(\bm{w}^*)$ corresponding to the largest eigenvalue, so as to avoid the manifold formed by minimizers as observed in Fig. \ref{fig2:third}.
-For the methodology used to generate contour maps of the loss landscape near the minimum and to track the trajectories of GD, see Appendix \ref{visualization}.